Disentangling Interacting Systems with Fermionic Gaussian Circuits: Application to Quantum Impurity Models: Disentangling Impurity Models with Gaussian MPS Circuits

 \section{Disentangling Impurity Models with Gaussian MPS Circuits}

 We now explore the power of Gaussian MPS circuits for disentangling ground states.
-After disentangling an interacting ground state MPS to demonstrate the idea, we use the circuit to change the basis of the Hamiltonian \emph{before} computing the ground state to accelerate tensor network calculations.
+After disentangling an interacting ground-state MPS to demonstrate the idea, we use the circuit to change the basis of the Hamiltonian \emph{before} computing the ground state to accelerate tensor network calculations.